pddisense/pdd-website/docs/contribute/client.md

 Chrome extensions are written in Javascript, and packaged as ZIP files before being uploaded on the Chrome Web Store.
 We provide here an overview of the inner workings of the PDD extension, more information about developing Chrome extensions can be found [in the official documentation](https://developer.chrome.com/extensions/devguide).

-The Chrome extension is made of two main parts: a background script, which implements [the protocol](protocol.html), and an options page, providing the user with some controls over the data collection process.
+The Chrome extension is made of two main parts: a background script, which implements [the cryptographic protocol](protocol.html), and an options page, providing the user with some controls over the data collection process.
 It is written in Javascript ES6, transpiled with Babel.
 The options page uses React for the user interface.
 To build the extension, you will need [Node ≥10.9.0](https://nodejs.org) and [Yarn](https://yarnpkg.com).